-A key difference between the rule-mining processes in \textbf{IterE} and \textbf{SN-Hybrid}, however, is the way in which they determine the pool of candidate rules or axioms.
-In the \textbf{IterE} approach, combinations of OWL-based axioms with various relation types are obtained.
-Then, triples of the relevant relations are randomly sampled, and axioms with more than one instance are considered eligible \cite{zhang2019iteratively}. \textbf{Rule-IC} also operates in a similar fashion, but it uses a computed confidence threshold rather than a frequency threshold \cite{lin2021rule}.
-In \textbf{SN-Hybrid}, however, a pool of candidate rules is generated using a more sophisticated algorithm in which partial rules are queued and then extended until they become proper rules.
-The candidate rules are later pruned via a combination of standard confidence measures, a measure of the ability to explain the existing triples, and the confidences determined through the KGE module \cite{suresh2020hybrid}.
+Another key difference between the rule mining processes used within these approaches is the ways in which they determine the pool of candidate rules or axioms. \textbf{Rule-IC}, for example, constructs its rule set similarly to the previous section's \textbf{IterE}, but it uses a computed confidence threshold rather than a frequency threshold \cite{lin2021rule}.
+In \textbf{SN-Hybrid}, however, a pool of candidate rules is generated using an algorithm akin to AMIE \cite{galarraga2013amie}, in which partial rules are queued and then extended until they become proper rules.
+The candidate rules are later pruned via a combination of standard confidence measures, a measure of the ability to explain the existing triples, and the confidences determined through the neural module \cite{suresh2020hybrid}.

-Of the various benefits around iterative EM-based algorithms for graph reasoning, a major perk is the way they account for underrepresented relation types.
-Often, if a relation type occurs less frequently, KGE methods neglect to account for it, as there are fewer examples to train on, and the data imbalance creates bias toward more frequent relation types.
+This category's essential quality of back-and-forth guidance between symbolic and neural modules makes it most similar to Kautz's third category of \textsc{Neuro;Symbolic AI}.
+Consequently, one major perk of EM-based algorithms is the way they account for \textit{underrepresented} relation types.
+Often, if a relation type occurs less frequently, KGE methods neglect to account for it, as there are fewer examples upon which to train, and the dataset imbalance creates bias toward more frequent relation types.
 Various KGE methods attempt to account for this via adjusted sampling or regularization methods \cite{schlichtkrull2018modeling}.
 Iterative methods could be used to increase the occurrence of underrepresented relation types during training.
-Specifically, one might consider the inference step in the rule-based modules as a way to increase the number of positive edges being fed into the embedding module.
-If the method utilizes rule confidences, one could initialize or fix rules regarding rare relation types with high confidences so that the logic module generates more positive instances of that type.
-We explore this prospective direction further within Section \ref{section:prospec_direc}.
+Specifically, one might consider the inference step in the symbolic modules as a way to increase the number of positive edges being fed into the embedding module.
+For example, if the method utilizes rule confidences, such as in \S\ref{learning_rule_weights}, one could initialize or fix rules regarding rare relation types with high confidences so that the symbolic module predicts more high-probability instances of that type.
+Therefore, this subcategory of approaches handles small or imbalanced datasets well, capturing the \mbox{\refunderep} characteristic.
+We explore this prospective direction further within \S\ref{section:prospec_direc}.

-\subsubsection{New Rules: Bridging the Discrete and Continuous Spaces}
+\subsubsection{\textbf{New Rules: Bridging the Discrete and Continuous Spaces}}